Bengal1/Simple-CNN-Guide/README.md

 After the second layer (Max-pool) and *** the Simple CNN applies [*Dropout*](https://en.wikipedia.org/wiki/Dilution_(neural_networks)), and after the *** layer (Convolution) it applies [*Batch-Normalization*](https://en.wikipedia.org/wiki/Batch_normalization).

 ##### The Model
 The Simple CNN is implemented with [pytorch](https://pytorch.org/).
 In order to implement the network layers and methods pytorch module [*torch.nn*](https://pytorch.org/docs/stable/nn.html) is being used.
-Every Layer/method apart of the fully connected gets an input of 4-dimentions `[batch_size, number_of_channels, height, width]`
+Every Layer/method apart of the fully connected gets an input of 4-dimentions *(N,C,H,W)*, were N is the batch size, C is the number of the channels and H,W are height and width respectively, the resolution of the images.
 There are multiple kinds of layers, methods and function that can be used from this module, and for the *Simple CNN* network we used:

 [Conv2d](https://pytorch.org/docs/stable/generated/torch.nn.Conv2d.html) -